Angeline Gunathilake: Singing career

 She rose to prominence within a small period of time, where she met P. L. A. Somapala.
-He invited Gunathilaka to record songs under HMV label.
+He invited Gunathilaka to record songs under His Master's Voice label.
 She recorded songs with Chitral Somapala and Mohideen Baig for the 2500th Buddha Jayanthi commemoration.
 Along with Buddhist songs, she worked on many Christmas songs, which she sang together with C.T.
 Fernando under the influence of Marcelline Jayakody.
 She continued to gain popularity in the Sri Lankan music industry, where she started to play duets with Wally Bastian.
 She also sang virindu songs for the film Deyyange Rate.